• Study

 Intern Abroad HQ can get you a position in a range of fields, including engineering and design, physical education, and marketing and communications.
 Some popular programs include:

-2. Marine conservation internship on Samos Island, Greece (from $1,125 for four weeks)
+- Marine conservation internship on Samos Island, Greece

-3. Law and human rights internship in Cape Town, South Africa (from $920 for two weeks)
+- Law and human rights internship in Cape Town, South Africa

 Ready For Your Study Abroad Trip?

-Now that you have all the essential info and advice, it’s time to select a program and apply.
+We hope this article provides you with all the essential info and advice you need.
+Now, it’s time to select a program and apply.
 Start with the programs and resources we’ve listed in this guide.
 You’ll find a program that fits you perfectly before you know it.

 If you’re looking for more inspiration for your study abroad experience, read these articles: